companieshouse/strike-off-objections-api/README.md

 ### Endpoints

+The full path for each endpoint begins with the app url:

+`${API_URL}/company/{COMPANY_NUMBER}/strike-off-objections`

+This is common to all the endpoints.

 Method    | Path                                                                         | Description
 :---------|:-----------------------------------------------------------------------------|:-----------
 **GET**   | `/eligibility`       | Returns information describing the strike-off eligibility of the company.